nodoku/nodoku-core/README.md

 As has been mentioned above, Nodoku is a library intended to be used within the NextJS framework.
 The creation of a NextJS project is out of scope for the current documentation.

 We assume that the user is already familiar with the following concepts:
-- NextJS framework
+- **_NextJS_**:
+  - Nodoku is written to be used in server side rendering in NextJS
-- Typescript
+- **_Typescript_**:
+  - Nodoku is written using Typescript (5.x), it uses the ECMAScript Modules (ESM) as module standard.
+It doesn't ship as CommonJS or UMD modules.
-- Tailwind
+- **_Tailwind CSS_**:
+  -  Nodoku heavily relies on Tailwind for visual appearance.
+All the Nodoku components are using Tailwind for their default visual configuration.
+And Tailwind can be used for skin customization.
-- React and Tsx files (JSX for Typescript)
+- **_React and JSX_**:
-- certain familiarity with Webpack config
+  - you need a basic knowledge of React and JSX as all the Nodoku visual compnents are async functions returning JSX (see the declaration of _AsyncFunctionComponent_).
+- **_Webpack config_**:
+  - when using Nodoku with flowbite (see [nodoku-flowbite](https://github.com/nodoku/nodoku-flowbite)) it might be required to modify the default Webpack configuration to make sure only one instance of flowbite is used

 ## Installation
-In order to use nodoku one needs to install the nodoku-core library (this one) and at least one component library for Nodoku (for example, nodoku-flowbite)
+In order to use Nodoku one needs to install the **_nodoku-core_** library (this one) and at least one component library for Nodoku (for example, nodoku-flowbite)

 ```shell